Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Vehicle import form.
 Your vehicle import form may be completed online on the Registrar of Imported Vehicle (RIV) website.
 Then you’ll need to print the form and give it to the customs officers at the border.

 You may need additional documentation if you plan to import your vehicle from a country that’s not the US.
-You should be sure to get in touch with Transport Canada to find out what documentation you’ll need.
+You should be sure to get in touch with Transport Canada to find out what documentation you’ll need when it comes to importing a car into Canada from various other countries around the world.

 5. Get your vehicle to the border